DHHS → MeCDC → Environmental and Community Health → Health Inspection Program → Business Answers→ Compressed Air Facilities

 You should check with your local municipal officials to see if there are any permits that you must obtain before supplying compressed air.

-The Rules Relating to the Licensing of Suppliers of Compressed Air Used in Self-Contained Breathing Apparatus can be downloaded from our website, or we can mail you a hard copy.
+The Rules Relating to the Licensing of Suppliers of Compressed Air Used in Self-Contained Breathing Apparatuscan be downloaded or we can mail you a hard copy.
 Download a copy of the Rules.